NBAKH/ProgrammingIntro/README.md

 ### Lesson_1: The field

 You will learn to draw the playing field, the two paddles, the ball and write the score.
-All of these elements will be static and you will learn how to aggregate similar operations into a single function.
-You will also learn how to properly use variables in your code, so it will be scalable and easily changable for the future lessons.
+All of these elements will be static and you will learn how to aggregate similar operations into functions.
+You will also learn how to properly use variables in your code.

 ### Lesson_2: The ball